notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## AWS Billing Dashboard

   ![AWS BILLING DASHBOARD](../images/AWS_Billing_Dashboard.PNG)

+- The first way is to use the billing dashboard, which will show you all the costs initiated for the month, the forecast, and the month-to-date, and the total forecasted cost for current month
-- High level tool to get overview of what is happening.
+- This is a very high level tool, but it will be helpful to just get an overview of what's happening

 ## AWS Free Tier Dashboard

   ![AWS FREE TIER DASHBOARD](../images/AWS_Free_Tier_Dashboard.PNG)

-- month to month date and cost and forecast
-- free tier limits can be seen aswell.
+- will show you the usage for each free-tier based on what you've been doing so far for the month
+- you will get the current usage, what's your forecasted usage, what's your current free-tier limit

 ## Cost Allocation Tags

   ![COST ALLOCATION TAGS](../images/Cost_Allocation_Tags.PNG)

-- Use **cost allocation tags** to track your AWS costs on a detailed level
+- They will allow us to track our cost on a detail level, and group them together.
-- **AWS generated tags**
-  - Automatically applied to the resource you create
-  - Starts with Prefix **aws: (e.g. aws: createdBy)**
-- **User-defined tags**
-  - Defined by the user
-  - Starts with Prefix user:
+- For example, I have defined a **cost allocation tag** and then you export your report, you would get the cost by category in an Excel format.
+- For this, you can use different tags, you can use the **AWS generated tags**, for example.
+They will be automatically applied to the resource that you create, and they will start with the AWS prefix, for example, **aws:createdBy**.
+- You can also define your own user tags that will be defined by the user that will start with the prefix **user** column.
+And this will be helpful, for example, to tag your resources and then have them grouped by call center, by tag, by owner, by stack, by application, and so on

 ## Tagging and Resource Groups